Geonovum/ldt-citiverse-edic-ra/README.md

 The Archimate views of the architecture can be viewer here: https://geonovum.github.io/ldt-citiverse-edic-ra/archimate

+__The Business Architecture of the LDT CiTiVERSE EDIC can be found in the other repository: https://geonovum.github.io/ldt-citiverse-edic-ba/__

 The Reference Architecture in built up in 3 parts:
 ~~ - Overall: Metamodel, Overview and Motivation ~~
 ~~ - EDIC Reference Architecture: Viewpoints on the EDIC structure ~~